marcoevang/camilladsp-setrate/README.md

 ```
 or reboot the system.
 ## Final notes
 Comments in the source code will, hopefully, help to understand the what and the how.
-Users are encouraged to improve the code and to add features.